oj-lewis/lazerpay-go/READEME.md

 	    Reference: "YOUR REFERENCE",
 	    Coin: "USDT", // DAI, BUSD, USDT or USDC
 	    Amount: 100,
-        Recipient: "THE ADDRESS OF THE RECIPIENT",
+        Recipient: "THE CRYPTO ADDRESS OF THE RECIPIENT",
         Blockchain: "Binance Smart Chain",

     }